 We discovered that most individuals send and receive text messages at about the same rate that they did a year ago.
 Only 22% of individuals said they send fewer text messages than they did a year ago.
 A greater percentage of people—24.2%—said they text more often than they did a year ago.
 Overall, texting is marginally up.

 Quote: “[Texting] is the main way to keep in touch with two important coworkers about our schedules and emergencies.” – Chris Grant, Analytics Director, Enlighten Agency

-Takeaway: Though there are increasingly more options for communicating, the majority of people send and receive about same amount of text messages as they did a year ago.
+Takeaway: Though there are increasingly more options for communicating, the majority of people send and receive about the same amount of text messages as they did a year ago.

 Our research also identified a person’s willingness to receive text messages from doctor’s offices, sports leagues, and churches.
 When asked if they were likely to share their phone number to receive text messages with these organizations, 45.3% of respondents stated that they were likely to share their phone number.
 15.2% of respondents were very likely to do so.

-When segmenting respondents by gender, we identified that women are more likely to share their phone numbers to receive text messages with these organizations than men.
+When segmenting respondents by gender, we identified that women are more likely to share their phone numbers to receive text messages than men.
 54.2% of women polled said they were likely to share their number to receive text message notifications.
 Of these, 18% were very likely to do so.

 Men, on the other hand, are not as likely to share their number to receive text messages.
-Only 40% of male respondents said they were likely to share their phone number to receive text messages.
+Only 40.2% of male respondents said they were likely to share their phone number to receive text messages.
 12.4% were very likely to do so.

 We also wanted to understand how likely individuals are to share their phone numbers with businesses to receive text messages about sales, coupons, or upcoming events.
 13.8% of respondents said that they were likely to share their number to receive text messages from a business.